OpenHRS/openhrs-scraper-app/README.md

 ```
 It will output a file named `hrscurrent.json` with all the current Divisions, Titles, Chapters, and Section names + numbers in a tree format.
 Notice the `notext` arg will not output section text.

 ```
 python create_hrs_tree.py hrs2016
 ```
 Similarly, will ouput a file named `hrs2016.json` with the data as `notext` along with section text.

 ## Testing
-For development purposes only, testing scripts have been created named `testing_xxxx.py` where xxxx is the data to be tested.
+For development purposes only, testing scripts have been created named `testing_xxxx.py` where xxxx is the part to be tested.
 These scripts will output a similar json file named `testing_xxxx.py` with the resulting data.

 ## Plans
 1. Add support for: